 To maintain battery life for as long as possible, you can set the lock to connect to Wi-Fi at set intervals.
 For example, if you choose an always-on connection, the batteries only last a couple days, but larger intervals of a few hours can extend battery life past 12 months.
 Since the Wi-Fi isn’t always on, the lock doesn't immediately receive new codes and locking commands when you set them in the web portal or mobile app.
 This is only a minor inconvenience since you can manually activate the lock's Wi-Fi connection in between intervals by touching any key on the keypad.

 RemoteLock is compatible with the LockState Connect home automation platform and other LockState products, as well as few select third-party products such as the Ring video doorbell.
 The mobile app is only compatible with iOS smartphones and tablets, not those that use Android.

-LockState's support website offers a small selection of FAQs and video tutorials, but it's not as extensive as those of other smart door locks.
+LockState's support website offers a small selection of FAQs and video tutorials, but it's not as extensive as those of other smart door locks, such as the Kwikset Kevo.
 The lock has a one-year warranty on both its electronic and mechanical components.
 You can get personalized customer support by email, telephone and live chat.

 - Potential to Improve Security

 - Available Finishes